KosinskiLab/AlphaPulldown/README.md

 ### Create Results table

-Making a CSV table with structural properties and scores requires the download of the singularity image `alpha-analysis.sif`.
-Please refer to the installation [instruction](#3-installation-for-the-downstream-analysis-step-tools).
+Making a CSV table with structural properties and scores requires the download of the singularity image `fold_analysis.sif`.
+Please refer to the installation [instruction](#03-installation-for-the-downstream-analysis-tools).

 To execute the singularity image (i.e. the sif file) run: